-- Iran's middling Industry Rewards score reflects the lasting impact of sanctions on the country.
+- Iran's middling Industry Rewards score reflects the lasting impact of sanctions imposed on the country.
 However, the lifting of these sanctions in January 2016 will prove beneficial to the mobile segment as Iranian consumers will gain access to a wider range of products and data usage will increase.
-BMI's Country Risk team forecasts GDP to rise from 0.6% in 2015 to 4.8% in 2020. - However, Iran may impose higher import taxes on consumer goods following the removal of sanctions.
-Also, the increase in 3G/4G subscriptions will prove detrimental to the fixed-line sector, despite continued investment into the segment by Telecommunications Company of Iran.
+BMI's Country Risk team forecasts a strong real GDP growth in 2016. - However, Iran may impose higher import taxes on consumer goods following the removal of sanctions.
+The increase in 3G/4G subscriptions will prove detrimental to the fixed-line sector, despite continued investment into the segment by Telecommunications Company of Iran.